symptl/ml-llm-portfolio/README.md

 # ML & LLM Portfolio

-A collection of machine learning and LLM projects completed during my Master of Information and Data Science (MIDS) program at UC Berkeley.
+A collection of machine learning and LLM projects that began during my Master of Information and Data Science (MIDS) program at UC Berkeley.

 ---